Ghost Radio FAQ

 - Turn up the volume

 - Wait until the app is fully calibrated.
-The calibration bar is shown in the bottom of the TV screen.
+The calibration bar is shown at the bottom of the TV screen.

 - Have patience!
 Some users have reported that they get very clear speech, while others experience that they don’t understand anything at all or that they never hear anything.
-Time and Context, seems to be what differs most between these two categories of users.
-Please, give the app a chance and try it out for more a few minutes.
-Instead run it several times (15m+) during a longer period of time.
-If you still don’t get any or clearer speech, please contact our support.
+Time and Context seem to be what differ most between these two categories of users.
+Please give the app a chance and try it out for more than a few minutes.
+Instead, run it several times (15m+) during a longer period of time.

-The translation algorithm is still in development, and will be updated.
+The translation algorithm is still in development and will be updated continuously.

 Three dots ”…” are used to show you the position of the identified part.
 If no dots are shown, the speech was completely translated.

-Please note that this is only and example and does not reflect actual app content!
+Please note that this is only an example and does not reflect actual app content!

 What app permissions does the app need and why?